ARTICLE

 With over 35 years of experience, Gherson’s expertise extends from meeting the migration needs of international business people and UK-based companies to litigation in all UK jurisdictions and the European Court of Human Rights and the European Court of Justice.

-OFAC extended the statute of limitations for sanctions violations from 5 to 10 years, effective for violations since April 2019.
-Companies should update retention policies, enhance due diligence, and strengthen compliance training.
+The Office of Foreign Assets Control (OFAC) extended the statute of limitations for sanctions violations from five to ten years, effective April 2024.
+Companies should adjust retention policies, enhance due diligence, and update compliance procedures to reflect this change.

 United Kingdom International Law